baetis-ma/rp2040-imu/README.md

     pitch = Fusion_T * (pitch + xGyro) + (1 - Fusion_T) *  57.3 * asin(yAccl);
     roll =  Fusion_T * (roll  + yGyro) + (1 - Fusion_T) * -57.3 * asin(xAccl);
 ```

 #### The pitch and roll calculations need to be implemented with forethought.
-The spi measurements must be calculated at a constant rate, relatively frequently (at least 100 times per second) and require about a dozen floating point and two trigonometric calculations per loop (which are slow on this device - no fpu).
+The spi measurements must be calculated at a constant rate with no imteruptions and relatively frequently (at least 100 times per second).
+Each measurement requires several spi reads and about a dozen floating point and two trigonometric calculations per loop (which are slow on this device - no fpu).
 These measurements can not be in the main() while loop with the i2c measurements because of the time required to serve the i2c devices (especially the OLED).
 Off loading the spi measurements to the second core is probably the least painful solution (it might also ne possible by using mpu6500 fifo, to dma with isr).

-#### The first step in adding this functionality will be to incorporate it into the same while loop as the i2c functions in order to debug the code.
-The floating point section of the code will be timed and optimized, with the hope of reaching 1000 samples per second.

 #### Here is how a sample of data collected by rotating the circuit board through about 90 degree rotations on my desk looks: